paulkberger/K16-CPU/GettingStarted.md

-# How to getting the K16 CPU running.
+# How to get the K16 CPU up and running.